utcompling/tacc-hadoop/README.md

 ### .Xauthority

-If you get errors like the following in your HadoopJob.out
+If you get errors like the following in your job output:

     Warning: untrusted X11 forwarding setup failed: xauth key data not generated
     c201-116: Warning: No xauth data; using fake authentication data for X11 forwarding.